robzhang2017/cardano-sl/docs/configuration.md

   which bootstrap stakeholders should be used, what should be total balance, etc. When node is launched with spec as genesis, it automatically constructs genesis data from it.
-This way to specify genesis is supposed to be used for everything except mainnet.
+This way to specify genesis is supposed to be used for testing clusters.
+It's questionable whether it should be used for testnet and currently we can't use it for testnet for performance reasons.
+We don't use it for mainnet (and we won't have other mainnets).
 Example:

 ```
     genesis: